OpenTermsArchive/contrib-versions/Spotify/Privacy Policy.md

 Spotify Privacy Policy

-Effective as from 9 January 2014
+Effective as from 29 April 2014

 1. Introduction
 2. The information we collect